cds-snc/platform-forms-client/README.md

 # an error? see the screenshot in ./cypress/screenshots
 ```

-If a test is failing, you can run test tool:
+If a test is failing, you can run the test tool:
 ```
 yarn dev:test
 yarn cypress